TheStalwart/tldrtravel.info/content/transportation/skok.md

 - [Cards]({{< ref "/payments/cards" >}})

 ## Issues
-Marketing is unclear and inconsistent about season start and end dates.
+- Marketing is unclear and inconsistent about season start and end dates.
+- There is a registration fee, €1.99.

 ## Countries supported
 - [Latvia]({{< ref "/countries/latvia" >}})